STR4T0TT0/str4t0tt0.github.io/_posts/2024-07-11-network-deep-dive-http-https.md

 - **Definition**: HTTP is a protocol used for transmitting hypertext over the web.
 It is the foundation of data communication for the World Wide Web.
 - **Purpose**: To retrieve and present web pages.
 - **Key Features**: Stateless, plain text transmission, uses port 80 by default.
-- **Typical Use Cases**: Serving web pages, retrieving images, videos, and other web resources.
+- **Typical Use Cases**: Serving web pages, retrieving images, videos, and other web resources.<!--more-->

 ![HTTPS and HTTP a side-by-side comparison of the definitions, purposes, and key features.](/assets/side-by-side-https.png)